Rock Climbing around Quadra Island

 New Route Development at East & Great Walls - Spring 2017

 Some older projects at East Wall have finally been completed, cleaned and bolted.
-New anchors retro-fitted and there's lots more coming in 2017 at this crag.
+The Great Wall has several new routes and Jumping Frog has retro-fitted anchors.

 Check out the new route updates here>